 NC requires helmets for motorcycle riders

 The best option for a motorcycle rider, regardless of age or if state law requires a helmet, is to wear a helmet.
 In North Carolina, a motorcycle rider, as well as the passengers, must wear a helmet when the motorcycle is driven on a highway or public vehicular area.
 The law requires that the helmet be worn and properly secured to the heads of all occupants on the motorcycle.
 This helmet must also comply with the Federal Motor Vehicle Safety Standard.
 If anyone is found to violate this law, they will be subject to discipline in the form of a penalty of $ 25.00 and other costs associated with the violation.

 If you are involved in an accident while riding a motorcycle and you were not wearing a helmet, you are not necessarily barred from bringing a lawsuit for your injuries.
 So long as you did not contribute to the accident in any way, you would still be allowed to recover damages.
 As the statistics show, there are a large number of motorcycle accidents that occur and most involve injuries.
 It is important to wear your helmet while riding a motorcycle because, aside for North Carolina making it a law, it can be the difference between life and death.

-The motorcycle accident attorneys at Auger & Auger have been successfully representing bikers for over 25 years.
+The motorcycle accident attorneys at Auger & Auger Accident and Injury Lawyers have been successfully representing bikers for over 25 years.
 Call now for your free consultation.